 At this point

-I do not even try and wonder what my life would be like had you not met my stepdad because it tends to hurt my feelings.
+I do not even wonder what my life would be like had you not met my stepdad because it tends to hurt my feelings.
 Why wasn’t I good enough for you?
 Honestly, why?
 Why?
 Just why?
 I have so many questions for you, and I know I will not get a single answer.
-All I want, is a mom.
-Someone to look out for me, give me advice, and most importantly I just I want to experience a mother’s love.
+All I want is a mom.
+Someone to look out for me, give me advice, and most importantly, I want to experience a mother’s love.

 Every night, when I pray, I pray that I am not like you.
 I pray that I never cause my children pain.
 Also, I pray that my kids will NEVER lay in bed at night crying because they feel I do not love them.
 I will be nothing like you, and that is a promise.
-Maybe one day you will come to your senses, but that is doubtful.
+Maybe you will come to your senses one day, but that is doubtful.